Optimal Seasons to Explore

 Insurance Coverage

-Medical emergencies (hospital stays, doctor visits), emergency evacuation, trip disruption coverage, lost luggage.
+Medical emergencies (time spent in a hospital, visits to the doctor), emergency evacuation, trip cancellation or interruption, lost luggage.
 Consider World Nomads or SafetyWing.
 Review policy details.

 Important Phone Numbers